jamesallen0351/jamesallen0351/README.md

 - 💻  I'm a practitioner of Data Science and Codeup Alumni

-- 🌱  I’m working with SQL, Python 🐍,, Tableau, Statistics 📈, Storytelling, Spark, and Machine Learning
+- 🌱  I’m working with SQL, Python 🐍,, Tableau, Statistics 📈, Storytelling, Spark, Machine Learning and More

 - 🇺🇸  I’m a veteran of the U.S. ARMY